Stubble burning: SC keeps in abeyance its Oct 16 order appointing Justice M B Lokur panel | Law-Order

 "The only issue is people are choking because of pollution and it is something which must be curbed,” said the bench, also comprising Justices A S Bopanna and V Ramasubramanian.
 Solicitor General Tushar Mehta told the bench that the Centre has taken a “holistic view” of the matter and the draft of the proposed law on curbing pollution would be submitted in the apex court within four days.

-In its October 16 order, the top court had ordered the deployment of National Cadet Corps, National Service Scheme and Bharat Scouts and Guides for assisting in the monitoring of stubble burning in the agricultural fields of Punjab, Haryana, Uttar Pradesh and Delhi-NCR, saying all it wants is that "people of Delhi-NCR can breathe fresh air without any pollution".
-During the hearing conducted through video-conferencing on Monday, Mehta told the apex court that coming out with a proper legislation to deal with the issue is a "welcome step".
-"We will come out with a legislation on this issue and please keep the last order at abeyance now," Mehta said, adding that pollution must be "curbed on war footing".
+“Tushar Mehta, Solicitor General of India states that the Union of India has proposed a legislation to tackle the problem which is highlighted in the public interest litigation and that it will be placed before the court within three to four days,” the bench noted in its order.
+“Having regard to the statement, we consider it appropriate that the measures adopted by this court vide order dated October 16, 2020 be kept in abeyance until further orders,” the bench said.
+In that order, the top court had directed deployment of National Cadet Corps, National Service Scheme and Bharat Scouts and Guides for assisting in the monitoring of stubble burning in the agricultural fields of Punjab, Haryana, Uttar Pradesh and Delhi-NCR, saying all it wants is that “people of Delhi-NCR can breathe fresh air without any pollution”.
+During the hearing conducted through video-conferencing on Monday, Mehta told the apex court that coming out with a proper legislation to deal with the issue is a “welcome step”.
+“We will come out with a legislation on this issue and please keep the last order at abeyance now,” Mehta said, adding that pollution must be “curbed on war footing”.
 Senior advocate Vikas Singh, appearing for the petitioner who has raised the issue of pollution caused due to stubble burning, said that the legislation would come only by next year.

 To this, Mehta said, “This government acts fast”.
 The bench observed during the hearing that the SG has informed the court that the Centre is contemplating a comprehensive legislation and if that is so “then why we should pass the order which we have passed”.
 “We don't know what the committee is going to do and we don't know what the Government is going to do,” the bench said.